 From the very first appointment a client has at Kieser, we incorporate team care and communication.
 After each initial assessment, I make an effort to reach out to whomever referred the client to me, whether it is a local GP, surgeon or another allied health professional.
 I continuously update my client’s referrer on their condition and the care they are receiving.
 We work together as a team to provide the client the best treatment possible.
 Sometimes this may mean clients will need to see their GP or specialist for a follow-up if things are not progressing as expected.

 Physiotherapy, and the health industry in general, has come a long way in my 11 years as a clinician.
 Not only in technology and research, but also in our recognition of each other's professions.
 I appreciate every single member of my team, the Physiotherapists, Exercise Scientists and Exercise Physiologists in the clinic, but also my external team of GPs, surgeons and specialists - without any one of them my job would be harder and I would be less successful helping my clients.

 So this blog post is a short, but very big, thank you to all members of the multidisciplinary team that I work with everyday.

 Article written by Physiotherapist, Catherine Banks.

 Catherine is a Senior Physiotherapist and Medical Partnership Leader with 10 years experience in Private Practice.
-She works clinically at Kieser Essendon on Mondays, Wednesdays and Fridays.
-Catherine is responsible for forming and maintaining professional relationships with GPs and Allied Health Professionals in the Essendon area.
-She also works closely with medical specialists across the Northern Suburbs of Melbourne.
+She works both clinically from Kieser Essendon and works closely with medical specialists across the Northern Suburbs of Melbourne.
 She is currently on maternity leave after welcoming her first child.